 Visit local koalas

 Between meals, make sure you get to the Koala Hospital, a five-minute drive from the town.
 Staffed by mainly volunteers, the facility rescues up to 300 koalas a year; most are returned to the wild but if it’s not possible, they spend their days in the hospital’s treetops.
-Entry is free and if you come at 3pm, you’ll get a tour.
+Make sure to prebook your visit online.